RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Related Works

 \paragraph{Robust RL} The research line of robust RL can be traced back to $H_\infty$-control theory~\cite{xie1990robust,bacsar2008h}, where policies are optimized to be well-performed in the worst possible deterministic environment.
 Depending on the definition, there are different streams of research on robust RL.
 As the extension of robust control to MDPs, Robust MDPs (RMDPs)~\cite{nilim2003robustness,iyengar2005robust,roy2017reinforcement,ho2018fast} are proposed to formulate the perturbation of transition probabilities for MDPs.
-Though some recent analyses with theoretical guarantees come out under specific assumptions for RMDP~\cite{zhou2021finite,yang2021towards,li2022policy}, there is currently no practical algorithm to solve RMDP in a large-scale problem, expect some linear approximation attempt~\cite{tamar2013scaling}.
+Though some recent analyses with theoretical guarantees come out under specific assumptions for RMDPs~\cite{zhou2021finite,yang2021towards,li2022policy}, there is currently no practical algorithm to solve RMDPs in a large-scale problem, expect some linear approximation attempt~\cite{tamar2013scaling}.
 In online RL, domain randomization~\cite{tobin2017domain,mehta2020active} assumes the model uncertainty can be predefined in data collection by changing the setup of a simulator.
 However, it is not practical for offline RL.
 Robust Adversarial Reinforcement Learning (RARL)~\cite{pinto2017robust} and Noisy Robust Markov Decision Process (NR-MDP) \cite{kamalaruban2020robust} study the robust RL with the perturbed actions, showing that the policy robustness to adversarial or noisy actions can also induce robustness for model parameter changes.

-The most related work to ours is SR$^2$L~\cite{shen2020deep}, which shows policy smoothing can lead to significant performance improvements in the online setting.
+The most related work to ours is SR$^2$L~\cite{shen2020deep}, which shows policy smoothing can lead to significant performance improvement in the online setting.
 In contrast, we focus on the offline setting and tackle the potential overestimation of perturbed states.
 Another related work is S4RL~\cite{sinha2022s4rl}, where the authors study different data augmentation methods to smooth observations in offline RL.
 Their result supports the necessity of state smoothing.
-More related works are given in Appendix~\ref{appendix:related-work}.
+More related works are discussed in Appendix~\ref{appendix:related-work}.